 In the first issues, Alioune Diop surrounded himself with very diverse figures: ethnologists, anthropologists (Marcel Griaule, George Balandier, Théodore Monod, Michel Leiris, Paul Rivet), writers and philosophers (Aimé Césaire, Léopold Sédar Senghor, Jean-Paul Sartre, André Gide, Albert Camus, Richard Wright, Emmanuel Mounier), but also gallery owners and art critics (Charles Ratton, William Fagg).
 In 1949, Alioune Diop created a publishing house of the same name.

-This feature aims to put into perspective the historic, political, and intellectual heritage that the journal received.
-The stakes of this undertaking: a genealogy of the discussions and texts on “the black worlds” and “the black conditions”.
+This feature aims to put the historic, political, and intellectual heritage that the journal received into perspective.
+The goal is to establish a geneology of the discussions and texts on “the black worlds” and “the black conditions”.

 240 pages, 20 x 27cm format